ikn/gw2-tools/gw2-dpsreport/README.gw2-dpsreport.md

 # Wish list

-- proper option handling / error checking / logging
-- option to change the day start/end time
-- option to adjust small-file thresholds
-- option to copy the result to the clipboard
 - parallel uploading
+- default for `GW2_DPSREPORT_LOGS_PATH` based on `WINEPREFIX`
+- proper option handling with help and version options
+- option to copy the result to the clipboard, environment variable to choose the clipboard
+- better error checking and logging with verbosity option
+- environment variable to change the day start/end time
+- environment variable to change the parallel uploads limit
+- environment variable to change the temp dir used for compression
+- environment variable to adjust small-file thresholds
 - instead of small-file thresholds, parse the log and use an encounter-duration threshold
-- option to change the temp dir used for compression